 Discussion of Results

-Based on the UV-vis absorption spectra that we collected, we can see that benzoyl peroxide does not absorb a substantial amount of visible light.
+Based on the UV-vis absorption spectra that we collected, we can see that benzoyl peroxide does not display substantial absorption in the visible spectrum.
 The lack of visible-light-absorption is consistent with the lack of polymerization chemistry that is observed when a sample of styrene is photolyzed in the presence of benzoyl peroxide.
+The residue left behind following evaporation of the photoreaction described in step 2 contains only benzoyl peroxide; no styrene-derived products have been generated.

-Benzophenone does absorb a substantial amount of visible light (out to 300 nm).
-Photolysis of a mixture of benzophenone, benzoyl peroxide, and styrene is observed to generate some polystyrene.
-We also saw that benzophenone alone is not a competent photoinitiator.
+In contrast to benzoyl peroxide, benzophenone does absorb a substantial amount of visible light (>300 nm).
+Photolysis of a mixture of benzophenone, benzoyl peroxide, and styrene results in the formation of some polystyrene.
+The polymerization results in the formation of an oily, non-volatile residue that remains after evaporation of the photoreaction.
+In addition, 1H NMR analysis of the residue indicates the presence of polystyrene.

+Finally, we have also seen that benzophenone alone is not a competent photoinitiator.
 Only when the sensitizer, initiator, and substrate are all present does polymerization proceed.

 Summary: